canibanoglu/tango_with_django_book/chapters/ajax.rst

 There is a lot going on here and getting the mechanics right when constructing pages with AJAX can be a bit tricky.
 Essentially here, when the button is clicked an AJAX request is made, given our url mapping, this invokes the ``like_category`` view which updates the category and returns a new number of likes.
 When the AJAX request receives the response it update part of the page i.e. the text and the button.

-Adding inline category suggestions
+Adding Inline Category Suggestions
 ----------------------------------
 It would be really neat if we could provide a fast way for users to find a category, rather than browsing through a long list.
 To do this we can create a suggestion component which lets users type in a letter or part of a word, and then the system responds by providing a list of suggested categories, that the user can then select from.
 As the user types a series of requests will be made to the server to fetch the suggested categories relevant to what the user has entered.

 Workflow
 ........

-To do this you will need to do the following:
+To do this you will need to do the following.

 * Create a parameterised function called ``get_category_list(max_results=0, starts_with='')`` that returns all the categories starting with ``starts_with`` if ``max_results=0`` otherwise it returns up to ``max_results`` categories.
 	- The function returns a list of category objects annotated with the encoded category denoted by the attribute, ``url``